manojdcoder/nativescript-webview-utils/README.md

 # nativescript-webview-utils

-Extends the NativeScript WebView for addtional features
+Extends the NativeScript WebView for additional features

 ## Installation